 - Authorisations/permits are withdrawn for house-keeping purposes and changes have been made that affect the authorisation conditions or the label

 - Where an authorisation/permit has been replaced by a new one and there are no safety concerns.

 '0+6+12' phased withdrawal (P in the withdrawal table )

 This grace period will be specified when there is a need for tighter control of withdrawal of the product from the supply chain or where the authorisation/permit holders are aware of the impending deadlines.

 - Immediate withdrawal for sale and distribution for any person holding an authorisation/permit;

-- 6 months for sale and distribution of existing stocks by persons other than the authorisation holder; and
+- 6 months for sale and distribution of existing stocks by persons other than the authorisation/permit holder

-- 18 months for disposal, storage and use of existing stocks by any person (ie a further 12 months)
+- 18 months for disposal, storage and use of existing stocks by any person (that is a further 12 months)